gibbok/jjj/README.md

 `jjj` is a minimal and fast command-line file lister with Vim key bindings.

-`jjj` can be use to navigate swiftly your OS and pipe a selected file to other Linux utilities.
+`jjj` can be used to navigate swiftly your OS and pipe a selected file to other Linux utilities.

 Usage examples: